vyperlang/vyper/docs/control-structures.rst

 This function is always named ``__default__``.
 It must be annotated with ``@external``.
 It cannot expect any input arguments.

 If the function is annotated as ``@payable``, this function is executed whenever the contract is sent Ether (without data).
-This is why the default function cannot accept arguments - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.
+This is why the default function cannot accept arguments — it is a design decision of Ethereum to make no differentiation between sending Ether to a contract or a user address.

 .. code-block:: python